hmito/esj72web/web/regist_session.md

 ### On the occasion of organization

 - For all sessions, the organizers and speakers must be members of the Ecological Society of Japan.
 However, non-members may be invited to give invited lectures for symposia only ([see eligibility for each membership category](regist_information#presentation-eligibility-by-membership-type)).
-- The Organizer/speaker of a Symposium/Workshop cannot be a organizer/speaker of another session or a speaker of General Presentations.
-However, only the combination of Workshop and General presentation can be duplicated (see [overlap restrictions](regist_information#overlap-restrictions)).
+- The Organizer/speaker of a Symposium/Workshop cannot be a organizer/speaker of another session or a speaker of Regular Presentations.
+However, only the combination of Workshop and Regular presentation can be duplicated (see [overlap restrictions](regist_information#overlap-restrictions)).
 - Non-members are also welcome to present in the symposium, as explantion of aims, comments, and statement of opinions that do not involve abstract submission are not regarded as presentations and are not subject to the overlap restrictions.
     - Please note that even if you are only making comments or statement of opinions without submitting an abstract, you are still required to register for the conference.
 Organizers, please be alert them.
 - If you apply to Symposium, it should consist of at least two speakers.
 If there is only one speaker, please apply to Workshop.